How to Use Google Sheets to Keep Every Part of Your Life Organized

 You don’t need shiny new apps and websites to organize your life.
 All you need is the trusty spreadsheet.
 If you have a Google account, you can use Google Sheets for the job.

 With Google Sheet’s sharing features and solid, easy-to-use templates, you can stay on top of your budget, schedule, to-do list, and more.
 Let’s see how to get organized with Google Sheets.

 Why Google Sheets?

-You can share and collaborate: By its very nature, Google Drive is all about sharing.
+You can share and collaborate on files.
 Whether you’re using Google Sheets for personal or work purposes, you can easily share everything with your family or colleagues.

-You save time with automation: Like with Excel, if you have repetitive items that constantly appear in your spreadsheets, you can create dropdown menus for your cells.
-You can use conditional formatting to automatically change the appearance of cells based on their contents.
-And of course, you can use formulas to automatically generate data.
+You save time with automation.
+Like with Excel, you can create dropdown menus in cells for repeating items, change the appearance of cells with conditional formatting, and use formulas to generate data automatically.

-There are plenty of reasons you might opt for Google Sheets over Excel , and vice versa.
+There are plenty of reasons to opt for Google Sheets over Excel , and vice versa.
 But if you find that Excel is the better fit, you can still use the following ideas in your quest for spreadsheet perfection.